ovh/docs/pages/bare_metal_cloud/dedicated_servers/network_security_dashboard/guide.en-gb.md

 ---
 title: "Monitoring DDoS attacks with the Network Security Dashboard"
-excerpt: "Learn how to navigate the Network Security Dashboard"
+excerpt: "Learn how to navigate through the Network Security Dashboard"
-updated: 2023-09-01
+updated: 2023-09-20
 ---

 ## Objective